ckenaley/JawCloseR/README.md

 * **print.every**: Numeric, specifies how often to print progress.
 * **out**: Character, output graphics file type.
 Must be either "png" or "pdf".

-The model can accomadate the inclusion of a prey item agains the jaw.
+The model can accomadate the inclusion of a prey item against the jaw.
 This is very much in development and it would be best to ignore this option for the time being.